On Local RBF Approximation

-This construction is allows the surface spline, $\phi$ (also known as polyharmonic splines because the are the fundamental solution of the $k$-fold Laplacian $\Delta^k$), to be approximated by a linear combination of nearby shifts.
+(also known as polyharmonic splines because they are the fundamental solution of the $k$-fold Laplacian $\Delta^k$), to be approximated by a linear combination of nearby shifts.
 This is accomplished with a small, local error:

 and one can generate the approximant:

 This leads to convenient pointwise error estimates:

 Observe that the construction of the approximation operator $T_{\Xi}$ depends only on a local polynomial reproduction $(\xi,\alpha)\mapsto a(\xi,\alpha)$.
 The estimate (\ref{firsterror}) holds for any LD with local polynomial reproduction $a$.
 In particular, it holds for any function $\rho'$ with $\rho'\ge\rho$.
 With this in mind, it may seem tempting to use an optimally small $\rho$: the LD so that $\rho(\alpha)$ is the minimal radius around $\alpha$ that captures a $K$-stable polynomial reproduction of order $\ell$.
 Sadly, because of the global nature of the kernels, this is unsuitable for producing precise estimates.